amitlan/website/_posts/2020-06-29-pg-relation-files.md

 00002000
 ```

-You can see the strings that were inserted, inter-mixed with some bookkeeping
+You can see the strings that were inserted inter-mixed with some bookkeeping
 data that only Postgres knows how to interpret.

 What about partitioned tables?